ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - **Key calendar events** - Are there any key events throughout the year that if negatively impacted would cost the organisation?
 If so how could these be negatively affected by security incidents?
 - **Information Security Domains** - Similar to Gap Analyses and Maturity Models described above, it's recommended to measure the org's exposure to risk against a list of common InfoSec domains.
 The [Secure Controls Framework](https://www.securecontrolsframework.com/scf-domains "Secure Controls Framework") has a great list of domains to get started with.

-Using those three perspectives you should be able to identify your organisations most critical assets, events and how they may be exposed to security risk.
+These are just three of many perspectives you could use ot help you identify your organisations most critical assets, events and how they may be exposed to InfoSec risks.

-This will give you a basic strategic skeleton which you can then build on through more data and context.
+Using perspectives like those above can give you a basic strategic skeleton, which you can then build upon through more data and context.

 ## Conclusion
 If implemented and embedded correctly, Risk Management can save time, improve consistency, help to prioritise work and can foster accountability in your organisation.

 While a bit of work to get going, it is worth while investing in these methods.

+However, if risk analysis is completed and registers are populated, but their results don't inform an organisation's strategic decision making, it's not going to be much use to you or anyone else.

-If you have any questions or would like to know more about Information Security Risk Management, please to hesitate to get in touch [Email](mailto:info@example.com "Email me")
+If you have any questions or would like to know more about Information Security Risk Management, please don't hesitate to [get in touch](mailto:ross.d.prendergast@gmail.com "get in touch")